Concolic Testing on Individual Fairness of Neural Network Models: Witness Search and Conditional Verification with PyFair

 \emph{The $7^{th}$ iteration:} In this iteration, the constraint $\neg\varphi_1 \wedge \varphi_2 \wedge \varphi_3 \wedge \neg\varphi_4 \wedge \varphi_5 \wedge \neg\varphi_6$ is dequeued from $Q$.
 This time, the test input $x=1, y=2, x'=0$ yields a different model prediction.
 We add a node with this input and the prediction label $Output = 1$ as the left child of \textsf{n6}.
 The process terminates here and reports unfairness for the model.
 The witness of unfairness is $((1,2), (0,2))$.

-\paragraph{Proving fairness with PyFair.} We proceed to demonstrate how PyFair certifies the fairness of a fair model.
-To obtain a fair model, we simply modify the DNN in Figure~\ref{fig:dis_running_ex} by setting the outgoing weights of the PA to zero.
-With this setup, we can guarantee that the PA value does not influence the output value, resulting in a fair model.
+\paragraph{Conditional verification with PyFair.} We proceed to demonstrate how PyFair can verify the absence of witnesses under the encoding for an artificially fair model.
+To obtain this model, we modify the DNN in Figure~\ref{fig:dis_running_ex} by setting the outgoing weights of the PA to zero.
+With this setup, the PA value does not influence the output value.

 \emph{The $1^{st}$ iteration:} We use $[0,5,0]$ as the initial input to explore the branch conditions.
 The $T$ and $Q$ collected by PyFair are displayed in Figure~\ref{fig:fair_example}.

 \emph{The $2^{nd}$ iteration:} In this iteration, we proceed to examine the branches starting from the front of $Q$ (Q7 in Figure~\ref{fig:fair_example}).
 The SMT solver cannot find a solution, so we label the corresponding path as ``no solution'' (i.e., at the left branch of \textsf{n6} in Tree $T$) in Figure~\ref{fig:fair_example}.